mhogeweg/OpenLS/README.md

 The OpenLS connector for ArcGIS Server enables the OGC interfaces on existing ArcGIS Server services for mapping, geocoding, routing, etc.

-Want to learn more?
-Try our [OpenLS sandbox](http://gptogc.esri.com/openls)!

 ## Support or Contact

 Contact us at [portal@esri.com](mailto:portal@esri.com) for questions and we’ll help you sort it out.